privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // AuctionConfig required by the seller for ad auction.
     // The auction config includes contextual signals and other data required
     // for auction.
-This also includes the url to fetch seller's proprietary
-    // auction logic and real-time signals.
-This config is passed from client
+This config is passed from client to SellerFrontEnd service
-    // to SellerFrontEnd service in the umbrella request
+    // in the umbrella request (SelectWinningAdRequest).
-    // (SelectWinningAdRequest).
     message AuctionConfig {
       // Custom seller inputs for advertising on Android. message CustomSellerInputsForAndroid {